 Scouts will spend 6 hours each day in merit badge classes.
 Over 2 hours of free time is built in to the schedule daily—during this time Scouts can earn additional merit badges, swim, boat, or participate in many other activities.
 The evenings are filled with camp fire programs, skits, ceremonies, and other fun and inspirational programs.
 Check out the daily schedule.

-Over 1,800 youth from LDS troops all across the region have attended camp in the last decade.
+Over 1,800 youth from scout troops chartered by The Church of Jesus Christ of Latter-day Saints from all across the region have attended camp in the last decade.
 These youth, many of which live in cities far from the "outdoors", enjoy a unique opportunity to experience a huge variety of merit badge subjects that are taught most effectively in an outdoor setting.
 These include Archery, Camping, Canoeing, Climbing, Environmental Science, Fishing, Kayaking, Swimming and Lifesaving, Rifle and Shotgun Shooting, Sailing, Whitewater, Wilderness Survival, and much, much more.
 Nearly all of the badges are taught by volunteers.

 The Church's annual youth theme is an integral part of special programs and firesides at LDS Camp.
 Learn more about the 2018 Youth Theme: Peace in Christ